dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/error-handling-in-aspnet-core.md

 Even though there is already quite a few useful [exception handlers](http://www.talkingdotnet.com/aspnet-core-diagnostics-middleware-error-handling/) in the [Microsoft.AspNetCore.Diagnostics](https://www.nuget.org/packages/Microsoft.AspNetCore.Diagnostics/) NuGet package available, it still might make sense to create your own one as well.
 For example one might want to have an exception handler which logs critical exceptions to [Sentry](https://sentry.io/welcome/) by using Sentry's [Raven Client for .NET](https://github.com/getsentry/raven-csharp) or one might want to implement an integration with a bug tracking tool and log a new ticket for every `NullReferenceException` that gets thrown.
 Another option would be an integration with [elmah.io](https://elmah.io/).

 There is many good reasons why someone might want to create additional exception handlers and it might even be useful to have multiple exception handlers registered at once.
 For example the first exception handler logs a ticket in a bug tracking system and re-throws the original exception.
 Then the next exception handler could log the error in ELMAH and re-trigger the original exception again.
 The final exception handler might catch the exception and return a friendly error page to the client.
-By having each exception handler focusing on a single responsibility they automatically become more re-usable across multiple projects and it would also enable to usedifferent combinations on different environments (think dev/staging/production).
+By having each exception handler focusing on a single responsibility they automatically become more re-usable across multiple projects and it would also enable to use different combinations on different environments (think dev/staging/production).

 A good example of writing your own exception handling middleware is the default [ExceptionHandlerMiddleware](https://github.com/aspnet/Diagnostics/blob/master/src/Microsoft.AspNetCore.Diagnostics/ExceptionHandler/ExceptionHandlerMiddleware.cs) in ASP.NET Core.